morenomancosu/fbSim/README.md

 ## Navigate the pages that a specific page likes: ```fbSimLikes```

-The function ```fbSimLikes``` allows to get navigate and get information on the pages that a certain Facebook page likes.
+The function ```fbSimLikes``` allows to navigate and get information on the pages that a certain Facebook page likes.
 As in ```fbSimPosts```, the function needs the user to insert as argument the Facebook ID of the page (this can be obtained e.g. on [https://findmyfbid.com/](https://findmyfbid.com/)), as well as the path to a valid profile folder that contains user's email and password (the folder is produced with ```fbSetAccount```).

 In the following example, we navigate the pages liked by Silvio Berlusconi's Facebook page. ```fbSimLikes``` allows to place indistinctely both ID (numeric identifier) and UID (non-numeric identifier) of the page, and returns the UID of the liked pages.